 After the DOE submits the SAR to the college, the student receives a financial aid award letter from the college(s), typically in early to mid-April; which spells out the details of your financial aid package.

 Understanding how the financial aid system works can save your family thousands of dollars and can keep debt down to a minimum.
-If you need the assistance of an experienced financial advisor to develop a college funding gameplan for your family and help you complete the FAFSA, give me a call at 404-477-1772 or schedule a 20-Minute chat.
+If you need the assistance of an experienced financial advisor to develop a college funding game plan for your family and help you complete the FAFSA, schedule a FREE 20-minute strategy call.

 We may be able to save your family considerable money on your college expenses.